AVP Plan

 Saved Time and Money

-Around 48% of employees across multiple industries report that their productivity is hampered by the constant need to search for and effectively reuse their assets.
-With a high-functioning DAM system in place, those employees can spend as much as 28% less time searching for assets.
+Around 48% of employees, across multiple industries, report that the constant need to search for and effectively reuse their assets hampers their productivity.
+With a high-functioning a DAM system in place, those employees can spend as much as 28% less time searching for assets.

 Why?
 Because when a DAM is implemented well, finding what you need is fast, intuitive, and straightforward.
 With features like centralized asset storage, optimized search and browse, clear usage information, and opportunities for collaboration, employees of all skill levels can easily find and put assets to good use.